virrey/virrey.github.io/_posts/2019-01-20-KMeans-from-Scratch-with-Numpy-and-Pandas.md

     return centers
 ```

 `nearest`: This function is essentially the kNN algorithm but it only retrieves the 1-Nearest item's classification.
-Each point `p` in our dataframe will go through and determine which of the cluster centers `c` it is closest too and retrieve that classification.
+Each point `p` in our dataframe will go through and determine which of the cluster centers `c` it is closest to and retrieve that classification.

 ```python